steverhoades/ebay-sdk-php/README.md

 # eBay SDK for PHP

-This is a fork of the original [dts/ebay-sdk-php](https://github.com/davidtsadler/ebay-sdk-php), with support for PHP 7.4 and PHP 8, Guzzle 7.
+This is a fork of the original [dts/ebay-sdk-php](https://github.com/davidtsadler/ebay-sdk-php) by @davidtsadler, with support for PHP 7.4 and PHP 8, Guzzle 7.

 The original project has been officially abandoned in February 2020.